intrxx/Obsidian/Docs/InventoryItemsSystem.md

 <a name="gdc_inventoryitems"></a>
 ### 4.1 GameplayDebuggerCategory_InventoryItems

-Gameplay Debugger Category that contains number of items owned and a list of held items with name, size, stacks and location on the grid information.
+Gameplay Debugger Category that contains number of items owned and a list of held items with name, size, stacks and location on the grid.
 In the feature I plan to paint the ```InventoryStateMap``` to represent the actual state of the Grid.

 ![Inventory System Debugging](https://github.com/intrxx/Obsidian/blob/main/Docs/Images/InventoryItems_Debugger.jpg)